saira05/DPRNet/README.md

 # DPRNet : Deep 3D Point based Residual Network for Semantic Segmentation and Classification of 3D Point Clouds

-# Usage
+## Usage

 This code is tested in Ubuntu 16.04 LTS with CUDA 8.0 and Tensorflow-gpu==1.4.
-First of all convolutional operators needs to be compiled as follow:
+First of all you need to compile convolutional operators as follow:

 cd tf_ops/conv3p/

 chmod 777 tf_conv3p_compile.sh

 ./tf_conv3p_compile.sh -a